alfiyandyhr/MCEVS/README.md

 After defining the mission requirements and vehicle specifications, a Newton solver is utilized to perform the sizing process and determine the Maximum Take-Off Weight (MTOW).
 Once the sizing iteration converges, a suitably sized vehicle is identified that meets the necessary physical criteria, such as aerodynamics and trim, across all flight phases.

 Additionally, users can conduct an optimization procedure using either a gradient-based or gradient-free method.
-This optimization process aims to identify the most efficient design variables, whether geometric or operational, that lead to a lighter takeoff weight for the aircraft.
+This optimization process aims to identify the most efficient design variables, whether geometric or operational, that lead to a lighter MTOW for the aircraft.

 Author: @alfiyandyhr